junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean is taken aback a little, mentally measuring Amy's age, trying to do the math.
 "Is she even to the age?"

 "And my wife."
-The Doctor adds.
+The Doctor adds weight to the bomb drop.

 Dean stares at him, then looks back and forth between the Doctor and Amy.
 "Wait, that means you two are --"

 "Mother-in-law, I know."
 Amy's face drops unhappily for some reason, "Time travel thing, it's a long story.
 Two thousand years long, actually, not sure I want to talk about it, especially when Rory is not here."

-The Doctor's face glooms at the same moment, he start randomly flipping a few switches up and down unnecessarily.
+The Doctor's face glooms at the same moment, he start randomly flipping a few switches up and down.

 "Time travel is never easy, isn't it?"
 Cas suddenly comments.
 He's been watching them quietly for some time.
 "Always so much regrets in the past you'd want to change, but you just couldn't save everyone, and you can't change the fix points even if you can travel back in time."